- Overview

 On arrival at Angouleme train station you will be met by a tour representative and brought by minibus (90 miles/approx. 2 hrs) to the starting point at Les Eyzies de Tayac.
 These are the only transfers that we arrange, so it is very important that you are on the right train.

-Note: On the group tour the times shown are the only transfers we arrange , on self Guided tours you can arrive at any time at our designated train stations.
+Note: On the group tour the times shown are the only transfers we arrange.

 For more details please have a look at the tour dossier.
 As always please contact us in the office for more information (info@cyclingsafaris.com).